themonkslab/dream_teamers_courses/dart/8.Null_safety/4_Hierarchies.md

 ![Type hierarchy before null safety](4.1_jerarquias_antes_de_null_safety.png)

-Here we can see a simplification where all types were childs of the `Object` type (you didn't see `Iterable` and `num` yet but basically they are parents of `List` and, `double` and `int` as seen in the graphic).
+Here we can see a simplification where all types were children of the `Object` type (you didn't see `Iterable` and `num` yet but basically they are parents of `List` and, `double` and `int` as seen in the graphic).
 Underneath it all, there was the `Null` type.

-But what does it mean that they are parents and childs?
-We will see inheritance soon, but simply __childs have the possibility to do what their parent does__.
+But what does it mean that they are parents and children?
+We will see inheritance soon, but simply __children have the possibility to do what their parent does__.

 Suppose we meet Superman with his son and Batman with his son: Superman's son inherits the ability to fly, shoot lightning with his eyes and his marked reluctance to kryptonite.
 While Batman's son inherits only fortunes! 🤣